harness/developer-hub/docs/continuous-delivery/cd-advanced/AWS ECS/ecs-v2-summary.md

     - <Subnet Id>
     assignPublicIp: ENABLED
 ## ECS NextGen update
-## We can define the deployment behavior properties in the Service Definition and Harness will deploy with the defined configuration
+## We can define the deployment behavior properties in the service definition and Harness will deploy with the defined configuration
 deploymentConfiguration:
   maximumPercent: 200
   minimumHealthyPercent: 100